comdex-official/networks/testnet/ICS/readme.md

 ### What do you need to do to participate in the launch on Tuesday?
 See the table below for a breakdown of steps you'll need to follow throughout the process.

-## STEP 1 (join comdex testnet with a full node) - Complete this step ASAP
+## STEP 1 (join comdex testnet with a full node or as a validator node, if you wish to use existing comdex priv keys) - Complete this step ASAP
-Follow along with Comdex's block explorer here: https://test3-explorer.comdex.one/comdex-test3
+Follow along with Comdex's block explorer here: [Testnet Explorer](https://test3-explorer.comdex.one/comdex-test3)

 You can manually join comdex-test3 using these notes:
 * Chain ID: comdex-test3